 A son of George Mithrio (Mithro) and Elsie Luella (Fenton) Brown, Grundy Mortimore Brown was born in Rich Hill, Missouri on October 12, 1900.
 He relocated to Idaho with his family while still a child and would graduate from the Mountain Home High School in that state.
 He married in Caldwell, Idaho in March 1923 to Ruby June Baggerly (1904-1987), to whom he was wed until his death.
 The couple later had three children, Robert J. (1924-2011), Norma Jean and George Richard.

-Following his marriage Grundy M. Brown would purchase a farm near Huston, Idaho, and in the late 1920s he and his family resettled in Nampa.
-Over the succeeding years Brown's name became a prominent one in that city's business community.
+Following his marriage, Grundy M. Brown would purchase a farm near Huston, Idaho, and in the late 1920s, he and his family resettled in Nampa.
+In the succeeding years, Brown's name became a prominent one in that city's business community.
 He would be a dealer in International Harvester farming equipment and was the founder of the G.M.
 Brown Sons Transportation Inc, with which he was affiliated for over three decades.
 Brown would also serve as President of the Idaho State Transportation Association from 1952-1954.

 Active in the civic affairs of Nampa, Grundy Brown served as a member of the Chamber of Commerce and the Farm Bureau and took part in several fraternal organizations, including the Rotary Club, the Elks Lodge, the Masons and the El Korah Temple Shrine of Boise.

 In 1960 Grundy Brown was elected as one of Nampa County's representatives to the Idaho State legislature.
 He served four terms in that body (1961-1968) and during this time held seats on the house committees on Insurance, Finance and Banking, Appropriations, Public Institutions and State Affairs, and chaired the committees on Transportation and Defense.